krakankrakan/swift_class_dump/README.md

-# swift_class_dump
+# Swift Class Dumo
-Dumps Classes from Swift binaries.
+Dumps Classes from Swift binaries (similar to classdump for Obj-C).
 This might be useful for reverse-engineering Swift applications.
 Note that this is still a work-in-progress, so not all things might work as intended.

 ## Building
 Build via `build.sh`.